Inferring Pluggable Types with Machine Learning: Introduction

-Recently, researchers have proposed using machine learning to solve a similar problem: inferring type annotations for untyped Python or TypeScript programs~\cite{peng2023statistical,wei2023typet5,peng2023generative,PengGLGLZL2022,mir2022type4py,cui2021pyinfer}.
-This problem shares a key feature with our problem of inferring type qualifiers for a legacy codebase: in both cases, the programs were written \emph{without feedback from the typechecker}, so we expect the programs not to typecheck cleanly (with any set of annotations).
-Experimental results suggest that these techniques outperform traditional deductive type inference techniques, so in this paper we investigate whether a similar approach can work for the problem of inferring pluggable types.\looseness=-1
+Recently, researchers have proposed using machine learning to solve a related, but different, problem: inferring type annotations for Python or JavaScript programs~\cite{peng2023statistical,wei2023typet5,peng2023generative,PengGLGLZL2022,mir2022type4py,cui2021pyinfer}.
+This problem shares a key feature with inferring type qualifiers for a legacy codebase: in both cases, the programs were written \emph{without feedback from the typechecker}, so we expect them not to typecheck cleanly (with any set of annotations).
+Experimental results suggest that these techniques outperform traditional deductive type inference techniques.
+Moreover, large language models (LLMs) have recently shown promise on a variety of coding tasks~\cite{abhik-agent-opinion,miserendino2025swe,mundler2024swt,bouzenia2025repairagent,yang2024swe,ozkaya2023application, wu2023large, xiong2023program, ross2023programmer}.
+This paper's goal is to investigate if similar approaches can work for inferring pluggable types.